Hadiasemi/Hadiasemi/README.md

 <p align="" height='130px'>
 I am a third year computer science student at California Polytechnic University, San Luis Obispo.

-Continually I pursue new and up to date information in my field.
-I am also a member of the White Hat Security, and Artificial Intelligence club which helps in my persuit for knowledge.
-My specific field of interest is to combining cyber security with artificial intelligence.
-I frequently use coding to automate my work.
-One of the most important skills which I have is bash scripting.
-Bash scripting helps me automate my work so that I can finish faster.
+I continually pursue the latest information in my field so I can be on the cutting edge of high tech.
+I am a member of White Hat Security, an information protection agency, and hold membership to the Artificial Intelligence Club at Cal Poly.
+My scope of interest is combining cyber security with artificial intelligence.
+One of the most important skills that I use to automate my work is bash scripting.

+Please feel free to contact me with any questions or growth opportunities!
 </p>
  <h2> My GitHub Stats <img src='https://media1.giphy.com/media/du3J3cXyzhj75IOgvA/giphy.gif?cid=ecf05e47x2g034i9pzwtzzsd3xgg2w9nr94t4tflbbgo3008&rid=giphy.gif' width='25px'> </h2>
  <br>